insooeric/LLM_Small/README.md

 (also tried to make 300M model, but it was reporting few months for only pretraining...)

 # Goal
-Since it is a small model, the goal of our AI is to to output **"at least understandable"** and **"somewhat answers the user's question"**
+Since it is a small model, the goal of our AI is to output **"at least understandable"** and **"somewhat answers the user's question"**

 # Installation
 Just download this project. <br/>